vignesh27-97/US-Tornado-Prediction-Analysis/README.md

 •	Performed Data Cleaning operation for the data frame, and calculated the mean and variance for all the States

-•	Calculated Method of Moments by finding  and for the respective states and plotted the Histogram
+•	Calculated Method of Moments by finding alpha and beta for the respective states and plotted the Histogram